enty8080/HatBoard/README.md

   --address ADDRESS  Run HatBoard on custom address.
 ```

-First, you need to create a user to log in to the HatBoard web interface.
+First, you need to registrate a user to log in to the HatBoard web interface.

 ```
-hatboard --create-user
+hatboard -r
 ```

 Then you need to just type `hatboard` to start control panel.